 - a carer (or team of carers) who don't live with you but provide you or your partner with overnight care

-This is known as the size criteria measure, find out more in our Welfare Reform section.
+This is known as the size criteria measure.

 If you're of pension age, how much benefit you get depends on your circumstances and how much rent you're due to pay.

-You'll need evidence to support your claim (Word, 34kb).
+You'll need evidence to support your claim (PDF, 130kb).